warrengoble/map-data-usa/README.md

 - Use serverless lambda type hosting such as Zeit Now and AWS Lambda.
 - Use FeathersJS and it's adapters for data stores.
 This will need to work with serverless micro services API.
-- Try and use SSR (Server Side Render) when available.
 - MobX global context for state management.
 - Build a simple USA Map React component with county level data.

 ## Demo

 Mortality data set is stored using in a MongoDB collection.
-For local development you can use a `.env` file and set MONGODB_URI there.
+For local development you can use a `.env` file and set MONGODB_URI for your local instance.

 https://quality-of-life-map.now.sh